 This course provides foundational preparation for students to effectively start their DNP clinical project courses in subsequent terms.
+Students will search for and evaluate appropriate high-quality evidence-based practice resources related to their clinical topic.
 Students will review biostatistical concepts, quality and safety initiatives, develop an understanding of the role of diversity, inclusion, and professionalism, and hone scholarly writing abilities.
 In addition, students will identify a suitable clinical site, obtain approval for their DNP QI project, and identify a mentor and sponsor and complete clinical compliance for their site.
+This course is repeatable a maximum of three (3) times.